hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 up into 5 volumes.
 Volume 3 covers *Elasticity & Fluid Dynamics*.
 However, the chapters make reference to earlier ones (relativity and statistical physics) and future ones (plasma physics) so I advise consuming the content from the original single-volume version.

 Though I enjoyed reading the fluid dynamics chapters in general, a few points of contention could be made.
 Their treatment of Stokes' creeping flow problem (Sec.
 14.3.2) seems particularly baroque.
-Perhaps their unusual approach is meant, as they write, to make contact with "some general ideas that ought to be familiar from other areas of physics."
-Students should be advised to consult a more conventional text in parallel.
+Their unusual approach is meant, as they write, to make contact with "some general ideas that ought to be familiar from other areas of physics."
+They later concede (Exercise 14.20) that a more conventional approach using a streamfunction "is more straightforward but less intuitive" than their exposition.

 Another (more tongue-in-cheek) disagreement is detailed on a [companion page](DbyDt.md).
 Meanwhile in the elasticity chapters, a correspondent has informed me that Fig. 11.10 (on elastica) is incorrect, not noted in the book's errata list.